-There are 45 pet friendly hotels in Seattle, most of which charge no additional fee for your pet.
+There are about 40 pet friendly hotels in Seattle, many of which charge no additional fee for your pet.
 Both the Hotel Monaco Seattle and the Alexis Hotel offer a complimentary doggy bed, water bowl with distilled water and pet treats to every one of their canine guests.
 Hotels frequently offer pet-sitting services as well as personalized itineraries for your dog to make sure he stays entertained.

 Once you venture out of your hotel room, getting around with your dog in Seattle is a breeze.
 When you get tired of walking, hop on one of the city buses.
 Dogs are also welcome on the city’s many ferries, though you’ll need to pay attention to related regulations while on board.
 For the most part, you simply need to keep your dog leashed and on the car deck, though details vary from ferry to ferry.
 You can even take your dog on the Fremont Sunday Ice Cream Cruise.
 And the ferry’s not your only option for exploring outside the city with your pet.
 Seattle’s Kenmore Air lets your dog sit right next to you on the plane as you travel to any of their Pacific Northwest destinations or on a seaplane sightseeing tour.